 The doctor paused before bed 13, that of patient 279, name Sherlock Holmes, studying the man’s ghostly pale face.

-The slight hair loss, arrhythmia and poor keratin production could all be due to the drugs - both the illegal ones Sherlock had overdosed on and the legal ones he’d been ironically put on in order to help recover him - but one of the nurses, Sally, had thrice pointed out that he’d recently developed an irregular breathing pattern.
+The slight hair loss and arrhythmia could all be due to the drugs - both the illegal ones Sherlock had overdosed on and the legal ones he’d been ironically put on in order to help recover him - but one of the nurses, Sally, had thrice pointed out that he’d recently developed an irregular breathing pattern.

 'Look, I'm sure that's very observant of you, but he's been stable for over two months now and there's been no other change.
 Plus, I'm not even his principal doctor, why are you telling me this?'

 'Because you're the one that's triggered the change!'

 'Don't you notice, when you sit so close to him, reading from those little books?
 Or are you too engrossed in the thrilling escapades of the valiant Dr. Watson and eccentric Mr. Holmes?'

 'Sally, what- I, you know I have to actually look at the page to read?
 I'm not a chameleon, I can't have one eye on the book and the other on Sherlock- the patient's chest!'